weiren2/nix-docker/README.md

 # nix-docker
-Docker image action runners to use nix
+Container image with Nodej.js and Nix.
+Intended for action runners to use `nix` and run Nix-related operations.